 I created a new category on my store that contains all the products listed below and the ones I believe could be adjusted to work in an e-learning situation.
 View the full list here!

-First up and FREE – I highly encourage everyone to take a look at my Noteflight Mystery Song Assignment Blog Post – This is a great FREE activity that teaches students about chord progressions, creating a bass line, etc. – It also helps them learn how to use notation software!
+FREE – I highly encourage everyone to take a look at my Noteflight Mystery Song Assignment Blog Post – This is a great FREE activity that teaches students about chord progressions, creating a bass line, etc. – It also helps them learn how to use notation software!
 From there, if you want to continue along this path, I recommending looking into my Mystery Song Bundle.

 Second FREE thing I put together is something I plan to use as a one week safety net review plan mostly using MusicTheory.net This incorporates perfectly into Google Classroom with people dealing with a 1-1 computer situation.
 You can literally copy and paste the information directly out of this and make assignments in Google Classroom!
 View the Google Doc Unit Plan here.